 How Come Corrupt Leaders Come to Power?

-My cousin had once asked me “Brother, if people know that a certain party is corrupt, how come they come to power?”
+My cousin had once asked me “Brother, if people know that a particular party is corrupt, how come they come to power?”

 And we know what happens next, don’t we?